 Though the film had spectacular music, it did not perform well at the box office.
 The failure was a significant setback for Shailendra.
 Only a year after the release, Shailendra passed away on 14 December 1966 at the age of 43.

-On his birth anniversary, here’s a playlist of some of Shailendra’s most iconic songs.
+Here’s a playlist of some of Shailendra’s most iconic songs:

 (This article is from The Quint’s archives, and was first published on 30 August 2017.
-It is now being republished to mark Shailendra’s birth anniversary.)
+It is now being republished to mark Shailendra’s death anniversary.)

 Subscribe To Our Daily Newsletter And Get News Delivered Straight To Your Inbox.